bokunimowakaru/m5Janken/README.md

 Janken (or Rock Paper Scissors) is a pupluer game in Japan:
 - Three hand's elements, ROCK, PAPER, SCISSORS are shaped by fingers.
-- A player throw one of the elements.
+- A player throws one of the elements.
-- Simultaneously, the other player (or Janken Server) also throw.
+- Simultaneously, the other player (or Janken Server) also throws.
 - Throwed ROCK will win from SCISSORS hand, but it will lose PAPER hand.

 ## M5Stack Janken 猜拳 Examples の使い方